ErikOSorensen/mmtalent/readme.md

 # The talent paradox: Why is it fair to reward talent but not luck?

-This repo provides the data and code to replicate the analysis of the paper.
+This repository provides data and code to replicate the analysis of the paper.

 ## Authors